3.8 million live websites use WooCommerce. That’s 0.2% of all websites but 6.8% of the top million.

 That said, here are our suggestions which are available on Codecanyon and have Envato license standard.
 Buying from here, you can pay once, use and get updates for your lifetime:

 WooCommerce Page Builder – Recommended for websites using WPBakery page builder.
 This plugin allows you to re-design your shop layouts in WPBakery backend and frontend interface.

 WooCommerce Advanced Shipping – Create your own shipping rates with your rules of cart-based, user-based, and product-based conditions.

 WooCommerce Dynamic Pricing & Discounts – Used for promotions, special offers, bulk pricing, tiered pricing, bundle pricing, flash sales, wholesale pricing, loyalty programs, behavioral pricing, location-based pricing, etc.

 Free Plugin: WooCommerce Email Customizer – Beautify your WooCommerce order confirmation emails and make your customers come back for more.

-Setting up and running an ecommerce website is not an one-off procedure.
-It is a continual management, observation and optimization based on your target user behavior, distinctive products and your brand goals.
+Setting up and running an ecommerce website is not a one-off procedure.
+It is continual management, observation, and optimization based on your target user behavior, distinctive products, and brand goals.